apecloud/kubeblocks/docs/developer_docs/api-reference/backup.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>backupRepoName is the name of BackupRepo and the backup data will be
+<p>Specifies the name of BackupRepo where the backup data will be stored.
-stored in this repository.
-If not set, will be stored in the default backup repository.</p>
+If not set, data will be stored in the default backup repository.</p>
 </td>
 </tr>
 <tr>